10 Disadvantages Of Zero Waste

 Living a sustainable life requires discipline.

-It is about learning how to resist things, like fast fashion, and how to mindfully shop in general – things like food, clothing, and electronics.
+It is about learning how to resist things, like fast fashion, and how to mindfully shop – from food, to clothing, and electronics.

 Solution: